andydlindsay/jun21-2021/w05d05/README.md

 - Make sure to communicate with your team members
 - Use Slack, iMessage, Google Hangouts, whatever... just make sure that everyone is on the same page

-### Github Projects
-- Github has a built-in project board (similar to a kanban board)

 ### Deployment
 - Decide if you want/need to deploy your application to the cloud
 - Ask a mentor for assistance/advice if your team decides to deploy